 Tunbridge Ware And Treen

-Tunbridge Wells, the upstart neighbour of Tonbridge, retained the original spelling owing, no doubt, to its popularity with the upper echelons of British society.
-Tonbridge had existed for at least half a millennium before Tunbridge Wells came into being.
+Tunbridge Wells, the upstart neighbour of Tonbridge, retained the original spelling, no doubt due to its popularity with the upper echelons of British society, whose sensibilities were not to be offended at any cost.
+Poor old Tonbridge had existed quite happily for at least half a millennium before Tunbridge Wells came into being (although, to be strictly fair, the spelling of the town's name - even when in splendid isolation - vacillated between one version and the other on something of a random basis).

 Tunbridge Ware items are among the most beautiful pieces of antique treen available.
 Tunbridge Ware stamp boxes and Tunbridge Ware sewing boxes, writing slopes, tea caddies and jewellery boxes are beautiful and practical antiques and make fine decorative additions to any home.